 - Spouse: A married individual's spouse is perhaps the most common beneficiary designation.
-Assets passing to a surviving spouse generally escape federal estate tax because of the unlimited marital deduction. - Children: Children, as adults or minors, are often named as beneficiaries.
+Assets passing to a surviving spouse generally escape federal estate tax because of the unlimited marital deduction.1 - Children: Children, as adults or minors, 2 are often named as beneficiaries.
 Step-children or other children adopted informally generally need to be specifically identified. - Other family members: Brothers and sisters, aunts and uncles, and nieces and nephews are frequently encountered beneficiaries. - Estate: In some situations, the asset owner will name his or her estate as the beneficiary. - Trust: As a part of a more complex estate plan, a trust may be named as a beneficiary.
 The trust must exist at the time of death for the beneficiary designation to be valid. - Charity: A charity may be a designated beneficiary, which can reduce the owner's taxable estate. - Corporation or partnership: Buy-sell agreements, key man insurance, stock redemption, split-dollar arrangements, and salary continuation plans are all valid business reasons why a corporation or partnership may be named as a beneficiary.

-&lt;sup>1 The discussion here concerns federal income and estate tax law.
+1 The discussion here concerns federal income and estate tax law.
+Under federal law, If the surviving spouse is not a U.S. citizen, special rules apply.
 State or local law may vary.

-&lt;sup>2 In many states, 18 is the "age of majority" when an individual is considered, for legal purposes, to be an "adult."
-In some states the age of majority is 21.
+2 In most states, 18 is the age of "majority" when an individual is considered, for legal purposes, to be an "adult."